For those who want high performance and reliability, IDE or SCSI RAID systems are good solutions

 Customisation, however, doesn't stop with a RAID level.
 Drive models, capacities and performance levels have to be factored in as well as what connectivity options that are available.

-The new parallel SCSI interface option is Ultra2 SCSI, an 80Mb/sec interface standard.
-Ultra2 SCSI combines low-voltage differential (LVD) technology for extended cable length capabilities (up to 12 meters) as well as enhanced device support (up to 15 devices per controller card).
+The parallel SCSI interface option is Ultra2 SCSI, an 80Mb/sec interface standard.
+Ultra2 SCSI combines low-voltage differential (LVD) technology for cable length capabilities (up to 12 meters) as well as enhanced device support (up to 15 devices per controller card).

-An emerging new serial interface standard known as Fibre Channel-Arbitrated Loop (FC-AL) is yet another interface option for RAID subsystems, and is the most powerful of them all.
+An emerging serial interface standard known as Fibre Channel-Arbitrated Loop (FC-AL) is yet another interface option for RAID subsystems, and is the most powerful of them all.
 FC-AL is capable of up to 200Mb/sec data throughputs (dual loop configurations) while allowing RAID subsystems or other connected peripherals to be placed as far as 10 kilometers from the host.
 It also enables easy connection of up to 126 disc drives on a single controller (compared to seven devices with conventional SCSI!).
 The potential impact of FC-AL alone will undoubtedly be enormous upon evolution of RAID subsystems.
 FC-AL can be operated in either single or dual loop configurations.
 The dual loop allows another level of redundancy by allowing two separate data paths for all attached devices.

 Many of these interface options, including serial FC-AL and parallel Ultra2 SCSI, support the SCSI Single Connector Attachment (SCA) standard.
 SCA is an elegant means of eliminating the miles of wiring involved with connecting several drives via conventional backplane architectures.
 Before SCA, conventional connections involved two cables per drive: one for power and the other for data transmission.